Feedback and office hours

 LLB Law – Liverpool John Moores University.

-Theresa has an undergraduate degree in Law and an LLM in Criminal Litigation and has been called to the Bar at Gray's Inn.
-Prior to joining Birmingham Law School she was employed by the Crown Prosecution Service and she first joined the Law School as a Postgraduate Teaching Assistant (PTA).
-Theresa's present role is as a Teaching Fellow and she is part of the team who make up the Centre for Professional Legal Education and Research (CEPLER).
-Theresa has a keen interest in teaching and researching legal skills and methods.
-She also co-ordinates advocacy related activities in the Law School, such as mooting; debating and negotiation.
+Theresa has an undergraduate degree in Law and an LLM in Criminal Litigation and has been called to the Bar at Gray’s Inn.
+Prior to joining Birmingham Law School she was employed by the Crown Prosecution Service and she first joined the Law School as a Postgraduate Teaching Assistant.
+Theresa’s present role is as a Teaching Fellow and Director of Advocacy at Birmingham Law School.
+Her role is linked to the Centre for Professional Legal Education and Research (CEPLER).
+She has a keen interest in teaching and researching legal skills and as part of her Director of Advocacy role she co-ordinates many student focused activities such as mooting, debating, negotiation and mediation.
+She is also the module leader for a final year optional module entitled: Advocacy (Mooting).
+Theresa is currently engaged in research which explores the use made of mooting as a learning and teaching tool.
+Theresa’s other research interests are in the field of Criminal Law and Criminal Justice.

-Theresa's research and teaching interests fall into two categories.
-She has an interest in Criminal Law and Criminal Justice and her current research focuses on the enforcement powers used to tackle anti-social behaviour.
-In addition, Theresa also has a keen interest in researching legal eduction with a particular focus on the use which is made of advocacy skills as a teaching and learning tool in both the curriculum and as an extra-curricular activity.
+Theresa’s research and teaching interests fall into two categories.
+She has an interest in Criminal Law and Criminal Justice and her current research focuses on anti-social behaviour measures and their use against street based sex workers in England and Wales.
+Secondly, she has an interest in legal education, with a particular focus on the use which is made of advocacy as a teaching and learning tool in both the curriculum and as an extra-curricular activity at the University level.

 Lynch, T. (2011) ‘The ASBO: Regulating Behaviour and Manipulating Law’, in K. Doolin, J. Child, J. Raine and A. Beech, Whose Criminal Justice?
 State or Community?
 (Waterside Press), 87 – 105.